-Variation: Individuals vary in coloration pattern and have either a green olive dorsum or a grey dorsum.
-Some may have a lighter vertebral line running from snout to vent or exhibit a dark hour-glass pattern, especially on those with an olive background.
+Individuals vary in coloration and pattern.
+Specimens may have either a green olive or grey dorsum in preservative.
+Specimens may also have a lighter vertebral line running from snout to vent or exhibit a dark hour-glass pattern, especially on those with an olive background.
 Spots on the venter also vary in size (Formas 1978).

 Distribution and Habitat